yureek/S-HealthStack.github.io/pages/developer-guide/installation/install-backend.md

 # System Requirements

-To operate the backend system you need:
+To operate the backend system, the system requirement are:

-- A 64-bit Linux machine running Ubuntu, Debian, CentOS, or similar either as bare metal or a cloud instance.
+- A 64-bit Linux machine running Ubuntu or Debian either as bare metal or a cloud instance.
 - Access to the local machine or development server as a non-root user with sudo privileges.

-> The installation steps are for the Ubuntu/Debian environment.
+> The following installation steps are for the Ubuntu/Debian environment.

 # Prerequisites